+Colorado 84-0705083 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification Number)

+34501 E. Quincy Avenue, Bldg.
+65, Suite A, Watkins, CO (Address of principal executive offices) (Zip Code)

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Common Stock 1/3 of \$.01 par value

+PCYO

+The NASDAQ Stock Market

+(Title of each class)

+(Trading Symbol(s))

-Colorado (State or other jurisdiction of incorporation or organization) 84-0705083 (I.R.S.
-Employer Identification Number) 34501 E. Quincy Avenue, Bldg.
-65, Suite A, Watkins, CO (Address of principal executive offices) · 80137 (Zip Code) (303) 292 - 3456 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Common Stock 1/3 of \$.01 par value РСҮО The NASDAQ Stock Market (Title of each class) (Trading Symbol(s)) (Name of each exchange on which registered) Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No  Indicate by check mark if the registrant is not required to file reports pursuant to Sec tion 13 or Section 15(d) of the Act.
-Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (Section 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes  No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an acceler ated filer a non-accelerated filer a smaller reporting co ompany or an emerging growth company.
-See the definitions of "large accelerated
+(Name of each exchange on which registered)

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes \square No \boxtimes

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes \square No \boxtimes

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 8 No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (Section 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a smaller reporting company or an emerging growth company.
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
 See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer □ Non-accelerated filer ⊠ Accelerated filer □ Smaller reporting company ⊠ Emerging growth company □
+Large accelerated filer □ Accelerated filer □ Smaller reporting company ⊠ Emerging growth company □

-If an emerging growth company, indicate by check mark if the registrant has elected to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box
+If an emerging growth company, indicate by check mark if the registrant has elected to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box statements.